 St Monica’s Staff will then work in collaboration with you to ensure the needs of your child are met through a process of assess, plan, do and review.
 As part of this process we will:

 • Assess your child to identify gaps in learning and specific needs – you will be a part of this meeting

 • Plan the support that is to be put in place for your child – you will be informed of the support provided in school and advised as to how best support your child at home

-• Review the impact of the support at the end of the six-week period – you will be invited into school to discuss the progress of your child since the support has been put in place and the process will start again
+• Review the impact of the support at the end of the period – you will be invited into school to discuss the progress of your child since the support has been put in place and the process will start again

 Where specialist agencies, such as Speech and Language Therapy, are involved you will often be invited in to share your knowledge of your child and you will be kept informed of any support provided, as well as be provided with any specialist reports produced.

 As a Catholic community the care, guidance and support for our pupils is at the heart of the work of our school.
 We believe that having a high self-esteem is crucial to children’s well-being and we pride ourselves in having a very caring, supportive team looking after our children.

 The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class.
 As a result support for well-being is a part of daily practice in the classroom.
 Every day begins with a well-being check-in circle.
 Children share a number from 1-5 (1 being low and 5 being high) as to how they are feeling that day.
 This provides an opportunity for the children who are feeling ‘low’ that day to have a nurturing conversation with their Teacher/TA and helps teachers to identify who may require additional pastoral care.

 Other strategies used to support the development of social skills and self-esteem are: